Offering Help in English: Native Speakers’ Ways

 In most cases, the process of helping someone requires three steps.
 First, you ask them if they really need any help or what kind of help they need.
 Secondly, you offer them help depending on their needs and your ability.
 Finally, you help them.

-When you know what sort of help someone needs, you can act accordingly.
+You can act accordingly when you know what sort of help someone needs.
 So, asking about someone’s specific needs is essential.
 Let me give an example.
 Suppose you have asked one of your friends if they need any help.
 Your friends asked for some money.
 But what’s the amount?
 Will you e able to give them any amount they need?
 Probably not.

-In this situation, you must politely ask them to mention the specific amount.
+You must politely ask them to mention the specific amount in this situation.
 However, sometimes, you may not even need to ask someone if they really need any help.
 You can directly help them.
 It depends on the depth of the relationship between you and that person.

 #3 Be Genuine and Polite